cloudify-cosmo/cloudify-stage/plugins/readme.md

 field | description
 --- | ---
 name | Widget default name
-plugin | The id of the plugin to use width | The initial width of the widget on the page height | The initial height of the widget on the page x | The initial x location of the widget on the page
+widget | The id of the widget to use width | The initial width of the widget on the page height | The initial height of the widget on the page x | The initial x location of the widget on the page